Skip to content

 Gmail (the operator)Someone from Bob’s IP intends to pay Alice.
 Approximate time.

-DNS resolverBob’s machine queried _drs._tcp.gmail.com — a Directory lookup is happening.
+DNS resolverBob’s machine queried _drs._tcp.gmail.com and _drskey.gmail.com.

-The blockchainAfter settlement, the destination address and amount are public (for on-chain transfers).
+The blockchainAfter settlement, the destination address and amount are public for on-chain transfers.

 This is not unique to Directory.
 This is how routing works.
 When Bob sends Alice an email, Gmail sees the envelope.
 When Bob visits a website, the DNS resolver sees the query.
 When Bob sends an on-chain transfer, the ledger sees the destination.